 Following years of having prepared cakes, pies, tortes, and other goodies for his friends, he was encouraged to go commercial.
 Lacking the capital to buy all of the equipment and procure the necessary licenses, Comeau has been using Parma’s facilities as an interim step to ply his trade.

 After glazing a batch of scones hot out of the oven, Comeau proudly displays his efforts that have the word “delicious” written all over them.
 One hopes that he will soon realize the dream of opening a bakery where others can appreciate his culinary talents.

-Erin Schally and her partners at Epidemic Ales have a slightly different prospective.
+Erin Schally and her partners at Epidemic Ales have a slightly different perspective.
 They Started making beer as a hobby about five years ago, beginning with a 5-gallon pot on their stove.
-Eventually this was upgraded to a 1 BBL (one barrel, 31 gallon) homebrew system.
+Eventually, this was upgraded to a 1 BBL (one barrel, 31 gallons) homebrew system.

 In the tradition of start-up companies, Epidemic sells snacks from local vendors.
 This includes popcorn produced by Pop Mama Pop! of Pleasant Hill, spicy peanuts from Chef Kev’s Specialty Foods in Concord along with Beef & Goat Sticks manufactured by Hanson Family Farms in Clayton.

 Eventually, Erin, whose full-time day job is as an Economic Analyst, hopes that their operation will become more successful allowing some of Epidemic’s owners to work full time in the business.
 In the meantime, they are struggling to meet the demands for their product which is distributed in over 25 outlets including the Hilton Hotel and Tower Grill in Concord. http://www.epidemicales.com/